jazdrv/dnaTools/README_dir+setup.txt

 export REDUX_DATA="/Users/jazdrv/_prj/dnatools/data"

 I don't think all these environment var's need setting like this though.
-They can be done in the config file too in a better way.
+They can be done in the config file too in a better way. (or various other techniques) But I am trying to keep things separate, and also keep moving forward.
+So this is what I've been doing so far (and why).

 Again, I'm not tied to anything in the setup either.
 I can accomodate multiple ideas -- whatever makes sense.